louisbuchbinder/drag-n-drop/README.md

 0. Add public drop zone to home page
   Back End:
-  2. Possibly fetch by ip address (look into this)
+  1. Possibly fetch by ip address (look into this)

   Front End:
-  2. Add message on error saved file
-  3. Limit Public saves to 25mb
+  1. Fetch public files based on ip